AwesomesauceLabs/piglet-manual/index.md

 (`OnException`), and successful completion (`OnCompleted`).

-As a first example of callback usage, we'll extend the example script from Figure 2 to print progress messages during the glTF import.
-We can achieve this by assigning a custom method to the `OnProgress` callback for the import task, as shown in Figure 3.
+As a first example of callback usage, we'll extend the example script from @lst:runtime-import to print progress messages during the glTF import.
+We can achieve this by assigning a custom method to the `OnProgress` callback for the import task, as shown in @lst:runtime-import-with-progress.

 ```{#lst:runtime-import-with-progress .cs}
 using Piglet;